Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 Sexual Assault: An offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation, including: forcible or statutory rape, forcible sodomy, sexual assault with an object, forcible fondling, and incest.

-Sexual Harassment: Conduct on the basis of sex that satisfies one or more of the following:
+Sexual Harassment under Title IX: Conduct on the basis of sex that satisfies one or more of the following:

 - Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University’s education program or activity; or

-- Sexual Assault, Dating Violence, Domestic Violence, or Stalking.
+- Sexual Assault, Dating Violence, Domestic Violence, or Stalking as defined under Clery/ VAWA.

-Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to:
+Stalking: Stalking is a pattern of repeated and unwanted attention, harassment, contact, or engaging in a course of conduct directed at a specific person that would cause a reasonable person to:

 - fear for his or her safety or the safety of others; or